riQQ/Local-NLP-Backend/README.md

 ACCESS_WIFI_STATE|Allows backend to access WiFi scan results.
 FOREGROUND_SERVICE|Needed so GPS can be used in active mode.

-Some permissions may not be necessary, this heavily depends on [Android version](https://developer.android.com/guide/topics/connectivity/wifi-scan).
+Some permissions may not be necessary, this heavily depends on the [Android version](https://developer.android.com/guide/topics/connectivity/wifi-scan).

 Changes
 =======